programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 for dealing with plain text in a programmatic way.
-If you are comfortable opening up a Unix-like shell command line (in Mac or Linux, or on Windows through a virtual machine or the Cygwin environment), you can learn and use regular expressions very well with tools like “grep” for searching and “sed” for line-oriented replacing.
+If you are comfortable opening up a Unix-like shell command line (in Mac or Linux, or on Windows through a virtual machine or the Cygwin environment), you can learn and use regular expressions very well with tools like "grep" for searching and "sed" for line-oriented replacing.

 Regular expressions can be immensely useful in dealing with patterns across hundreds of files at once.
 The patterns we have used in this